nylenylenyle/hospital_readmission_risk_analysis/README.md

 | Medical specialty | 49.1% |
 | Payer code | 39.6% |

-Because weight was missing in nearly the entire dataset, it was **not used as a core risk signal**.
+Because weight was missing in nearly the entire dataset, it was not used as a core risk signal.
 High-missingness variables were treated cautiously rather than imputed without a defensible clinical basis.

 ## Methodology

 The SQL workflow is organized into three stages:

 1. **Database setup**
-   - Created the project database.
+   - Created the project database
-   - Built lookup tables for coded admission/discharge fields.
+   - Built lookup tables for coded admission/discharge fields

 2. **Data cleaning and cohort construction**
-   - Standardized missing-value placeholders.
+   - Standardized missing-value placeholders
-   - Retained the first encounter per patient.
+   - Retained the first encounter per patient
-   - Excluded discharge dispositions incompatible with meaningful readmission follow-up.
+   - Excluded discharge dispositions incompatible with meaningful readmission follow-up
-   - Created `age_midpoint`.
+   - Created `age_midpoint`
-   - Created a binary `is_readmitted_30` outcome.
+   - Created a binary `is_readmitted_30` outcome

 3. **Readmission analysis**
-   - Established the overall 30-day readmission baseline.
+   - Established the overall 30-day readmission baseline
-   - Compared readmission across age, admission type, discharge disposition, length of stay, prior utilization, medication burden, diagnosis complexity, primary diagnosis, lab intensity, medication changes, and A1C testing.
+   - Compared readmission across age, admission type, discharge disposition, length of stay, prior utilization, medication burden, diagnosis complexity, primary diagnosis, lab intensity, medication changes, and A1C testing
-   - Used CTEs, `CASE`, conditional aggregation, joins, `RANK()`, and `NTILE()` to build interpretable analytic groups.
+   - Used CTEs, `CASE`, conditional aggregation, joins, `RANK()`, and `NTILE()` to build interpretable analytic groups

 ## Key Results